This is the multi-page printable view of this section. Click here to print.

 Sync dataset

-When a step is deleted or added in the Flow module, the dataset will show a message indicating it is not synced.
+When a step is deleted or added in the Flow module, the dataset will display a message indicating it is not synced.
 By clicking View Details, a list of the deleted or the added steps is displayed.

 Import a bulk dataset